yunapahk/intro_to_state_react/README.md

 So updating state will, most often, require the user to interact with the application.
 Hence, the user performs some action, like clicking a button, and the component responds by `doing a thing` and then updating `state`.

-Now it's time to dive in and build a small Counter app that contains state.

 ### A Simple Counter Component

-We'll walk through building a very simple `Counter` Component which will do the following:
+Here is an example of a `Counter` Component which will do the following:

 -  provide the user 2 buttons to increment or decrement
 - display the initial and update value as it changes

 #### Spin Up A New React Project

-For this demo you will spin up a new React Project `npx create-react-app intro_to_state`
+Create a new React Project `npx create-react-app intro_to_state`

 #### Creating The Counter Component